 This week on our Adventure Experts Series we invite you to sit with us whilst we discuss Overlanding Safety with fellow Van Lifer & Veteran Traveler – Aidan Klimenko (former Vanajeros)

-So sit back and enjoy our discussion, sharing stories and advice on how we dealt with Corruption, Bribes and Bandits whilst overlanding the America’s
+So sit back and enjoy our discussion, sharing stories and advice on how we dealt with Corruption, Bribes, and Bandits whilst Overlanding the America’s

 If there is one thing in common with all of the overland social feeds that we follow, is that at one point or another each of the adventurers will run into trouble.
-Overlanding safety is a very important topic and one that is often overlooked by people living out of vehicle.
+Overlanding safety is a very important topic and one that is often overlooked by people living out of vehicles.
 However, we can’t deny that we can sometimes be vulnerable whilst traveling in new locations.
 This applies to all tourists, not just Overlanders specifically.
-Although, some might say that when you live in a vehicle you are always technically ‘outside’ and ‘on the streets’ so therefore you are particularly vulnerable.
+Although, some might say that when you live in a vehicle you are always technically ‘outside’ and ‘on the streets so therefore you are particularly vulnerable.

 Making friends with the Armed Forces in Colombia.
-Remember that most of the military are bored, and curious about foreigners.
+Remember that most of the military are bored and curious about foreigners.